 Prior to his Greyhound project, Doug was a London-based foreign correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.

-A graduate of Cornell University, where he mentee of Carl Sagan in Critical Thinking, Doug received a Fulbright scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
+A graduate of Cornell University, where he was a mentee of Carl Sagan in Critical Thinking, Doug received a Fulbright scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
 Before that, he graduated from

 the Washington, DC public schools.